oauth-wg/oauth-first-party-apps/draft-parecki-oauth-first-party-apps.md

 :    OPTIONAL.
 The auth session allows the authorization server to
      associate subsequent requests by this client with an ongoing authorization request sequence.
-The client MUST include the `auth_session` in follow-up requests to the challenge endpoint if it receives one along with the error response.
+The client MUST include the `auth_session` in follow-up requests to the authorization challenge endpoint if it receives one along with the error response.

 "request_uri":